 This metric is linked to user experience.
 It provides a score based on the shifting elements on your website, such as popups or slideshows.
-Having a Popup appear on top of another clickable element a a certain time might cause a user to click on it by accident.
-This type of element shift contributes to potential bas user experience.
+Having a Popup appear on top of another clickable element at a certain time might cause a user to click on it by accident.
+This type of element shift contributes to the potential bad user experience.

 A good CLS score is 0 and the more shifting elements you have the greater your score.